 A child’s teeth are vitally important and can be susceptible to dental problems without proper education and without a visit to the dentist.

-At Complete dental in Elanora on the Gold Coast, we are firm believers that dental care is vital for the whole family, no matter how young or old.
+At Complete dental in Coorparoo & Elanora, we are firm believers that dental care is vital for the whole family, no matter how young or old.
 That is why we offer children’s dentistry to give your child the best chance at a healthy, happy smile.

 When should children go to the dentist?

 Children should be visiting the dentist for the first time at approximately the age of three, for an oral health assessment.
 One of the key word in children’s dentistry is ‘preventive!’
 It is recommended not to wait until your child has a problem – like dental decay, or a tooth ache – before seeing the dentist.

 The first appointment is likely to be a simple one.
 Your child will be introduced to their caring dentist at Complete Dental and shown some of the simple instruments that might be used, like a small tooth brush or cotton bud!
 You and your child will be able to speak to the dentist and ask any questions you may have.
 The dentist will then examine the child’s mouth, counting the number of teeth and, most importantly, checking on their health and development.